awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 ### Bundling the scripts
 This is a static site consisting only of HTML, CSS, and client-side JavaScript.
-However, a build step required to enable the modules to work natively in the browser.
+However, a build step is required to enable the modules to work natively in the browser.

 To bundle the JavaScript and Node.js for this example in a single file named main.js, enter the following commands in sequence in the AWS CLI command line: